snayfach/MIDAS/docs/strain_tracking.md

 ### Step 2: track rare SNPs between samples and determine transmission
- * Compute the presence of marker SNPs (identified in Step 1) across metagenomic samples
+ * Compute the presence of marker SNPs (identified in Step 1) across all metagenomic samples, including from related individuals
  * Quantify the number and fraction of marker SNPs that are shared between all pairs of metagenomic samples
- * Based on a sharing cutoff (e.g. 5%), determine if a strain is shared or not
+ * Based on a SNP sharing cutoff (e.g. 5%), determine if a strain is shared or not
+ * Because these SNPs are rarely found in unrelated individuals (Step 1), their presence in multiple samples is strong evidence of strain sharing/transmission

 #### Command usage: